Obtaining Pseudo-inverse Solutions With MINRES: Pseudo-inverse solutions in MINRES

-Similar to \cref{prop:lifting_t}, the lifting step in \cref{eq:CSMINRES_lifting} can be regarded as the orthogonal projection of the final iterate $ \xxg $ onto $ \bAA \mathcal{S}_{g}(\AA, \bb) $.
+Similar to \cref{prop:MN-refinement_t}, the MN refinement in \cref{eq:CSMINRES_MN-refinement} can be regarded as the orthogonal projection of the final iterate $ \xxg $ onto $ \bAA \mathcal{S}_{g}(\AA, \bb) $.
 To establish this, we first show that any iteration of MINRES in the complex-symmetric setting can be formulated as a special Petrov-Galerkin orthogonality condition with respect to the underlying Saunders subspace. \begin{lemma} In \cref{alg:MINRES} for complex-symmetric matrices, we have

 where $ 0 \leq t \leq g $ and $ \vv_{g+1} = \bm{0} $. \end{lemma} \begin{proof} From \cite[Eqn (B.1)]{choi2013minimal}, we have